dhimmel/bitcoin-whitepaper/README.md

 # Output directory containing the formatted manuscript

-The [`gh-pages`](https://github.com/dhimmel/bitcoin-whitepaper/tree/gh-pages) branch hosts the contents of this directory at https://dhimmel.github.io/bitcoin-whitepaper/.
+The [`gh-pages`](https://github.com/dhimmel/bitcoin-whitepaper/tree/gh-pages) branch hosts the contents of this directory at <https://dhimmel.github.io/bitcoin-whitepaper/>.
-The permalink for this webpage version is https://dhimmel.github.io/bitcoin-whitepaper/v/a5f36b332cb6a5fa9e701886f376ac1ac2946d07/.
+The permalink for this webpage version is <https://dhimmel.github.io/bitcoin-whitepaper/v/f56cc80789aba944e5892c8abd158ba99642304b/>.
-To redirect to the permalink for the latest manuscript version at anytime, use the link https://dhimmel.github.io/bitcoin-whitepaper/v/freeze/.
+To redirect to the permalink for the latest manuscript version at anytime, use the link <https://dhimmel.github.io/bitcoin-whitepaper/v/freeze/>.

 ## Files

-This directory contains the following files, which are mostly ignored on the `master` branch:
+This directory contains the following files, which are mostly ignored on the `main` branch:

 + [`index.html`](index.html) is an HTML manuscript.
-+ [`github-pandoc.css`](github-pandoc.css) sets the display style for `index.html`.
 + [`manuscript.pdf`](manuscript.pdf) is a PDF manuscript.

 The `v` directory contains directories for each manuscript version.